mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ## POST /v1/password/forgot/resend_code

-:lock: HAWK-authenticated with the forgotPasswordToken.
+:lock: HAWK-authenticated with the passwordForgotToken.

 While the agent is waiting for the user to paste in the forgot-password code, if the user believes the email has been lost or accidentally deleted, the `/v1/password/forgot/resend_code` API can be used to send a new copy of the same code.

-This API requires the `forgotPasswordToken` returned by the original `send_code` call (only the original browser which started the process may request a replacement message).
+This API requires the `passwordForgotToken` returned by the original `send_code` call (only the original browser which started the process may request a replacement message).
 It will return the same response as `send_code` did, except with a shorter `ttl` indicating the remaining validity period.
 If `verify_code` has been called some number of times with the same token, then `tries` will be smaller too.

 ___Parameters___